 However, you don't need to report the earnings from your policy's cash value as long as they stay within the policy and under the limit set by your insurer (this limit can vary based on your policy and the law).
 Investments in life insurance policies in Canada grow tax-free, and most policies are not taxed until you withdraw the money.

-Final Expense plans require no medical exams or health questions, meaning that your past or present health status won't be an issue.
+Guaranteed Life Insurance plans require no medical exams or health questions, meaning that your past or present health status won't be an issue.
 It's why this coverage is ideal for seniors, high-risk individuals, and those with pre-existing medical conditions.
 In other words, these plans offer financial protection for you and your loved ones, regardless of your circumstances.

-Key Advantages of Guaranteed Final Expense Coverage
+Key Advantages of Guaranteed Life Insurance

-Final expense plans cater to those who may not qualify for conventional life insurance policies due to health or lifestyle.
+Guaranteed Life Insurances cater to those who may not qualify for conventional life insurance policies due to health or lifestyle.
 But they also provide a low-cost, accessible insurance solution with straightforward terms.
 This can be particularly great for older adults who might find it hard to qualify for more expensive coverage options, as well as anyone weary of fine-print hidden in their policy.

 In addition to being more accessible, they are also incredibly versatile.
 These policies can cover funeral costs, final bills, and other end-of-life expenses.
 Moreover, they provide a death benefit to financially support any loved ones that rely on your income.